-The project will strengthen four bridges on the Western Freeway from Bacchus Marsh to Ballan.
+The project involved the strengthening of four bridges on the Western Freeway from Bacchus Marsh to Ballan.

-The project will increase the load capacity of bridges on the Western Freeway from 68 tonnes to 113 tonnes.
-This will increase capacity, reduce operating costs and providing greater flexibility for heavy vehicles operators.
+The project has increased the load capacity of bridges on the Western Freeway from 68 tonnes to 113 tonnes.
+This has enabled an increase in capacity, reduced operating costs and provides greater flexibility for heavy vehicles operators.

 The estimated cost of the project is $11.7 million.
 The Australian Government is contributing $9.36 million and the Victorian Government $2.34 million.

-Construction commenced in July 2016 and is expected to be completed in mid 2018.
+Construction commenced in July 2016 and was completed in August 2018.

 Disclaimer: The material contained in this site is made available